a-rosenberg/cookbook/recipes/rustic-baguette.md

 - some semolina flour

 ### instructions
-1. In a large, sealable container over a scale add water Then yeast and salt.
-Mix a little bit.
+1. In a large, sealable container over a scale add water then yeast and salt.
+Mix.
-Tare then add white flour, tare again and add whole wheat.
+Tare the scale then add white flour.
+Tare again and add whole wheat.
 Combine thoroughly with a danish dough whisk or wooden spoon, making sure to get the corners.
 1. Let sit out, with lid on lightly so that gases can escape, for 2-4 hours while it rises then collapses a bit.
 Then place in the fridge for 3 hours to 10 days.